2005 Lexus GS 300 Expert Review:New Car Test Drive

 Opening and closing the power windows and moonroof is accomplished with one-touch operation.
-A sensor stops the window or roof panel and warns the driver when anything (such as a child or pet) is blocking its path.
+A sensor stops the window or roof panel and warns the driver when anything is blocking its path.
 The supplied keyless remote can be used to operate the windows and/or moonroof automatically.
 A hidden electric garage-door opener can be programmed for nearly all frequencies.

 Choosing between the GS 300 and GS 430 largely comes down to the value you place on performance.
 Speed costs money, how fast do you want to go?
 In this case, shaving two seconds off your 0-60 times costs approximately $9,100.
-That is a big difference in dollars, but it's also a huge difference in performance.
-Equipped with a V8 engine, the GS 430 accelerates much more quickly than the GS 300.
-Plus the GS 430 comes with a higher level of equipment than the GS 300.
+That's a big difference in dollars, but it's a huge difference in performance.
+The GS 430 accelerates much more quickly than the GS 300.
+Plus the GS 430 comes with a higher level of equipment than the GS 300 does.

 Like BMW, Lexus uses an inline-6 for the GS 300, and enthusiasts tend to prefer inline six-cylinder engines over the more popular V6 configuration (which costs less to build and takes up less space).
-The inline-6 used in the GS 300 is a wonderful engine.
+Its design tends to make the inline-6 inherently smoother than a V6, and the inline-6 used in the GS 300 is a wonderful engine.
 It purrs like a kitten and we think it's smoother than the six-cylinder engines from BMW and Mercedes.
-The 3.0-liter engine produces 220 horsepower and Lexus claims it can propel the GS 300 from 0 to 60 mph in 7.8 seconds and through the quarter mile in 18.8 seconds.
+The 3.0-liter engine produces 220 horsepower.
+Lexus claims it can propel the GS 300 from 0 to 60 mph in 7.8 seconds and through the quarter mile in 18.8 seconds.
 That's brisk performance, but don't expect to win many drag races.
-It earns an 18/23 mpg City/Highway rating from the EPA, which is average for the class.
+It earns an 18/25 mpg City/Highway rating from the EPA, which is average for the class.

-The GS 430 can accelerate from 0 to 60 mph in 5.8 seconds, according to Lexus, putting it in a league with some of the world's best sport sedans.
+The GS 430 can accelerate from 0 to 60 mph in 5.8 seconds, according to Lexus, putting it in a league with some of the world's best sports sedans.
 The GS 430 practically leaps off the road when you floor it, and surges with seemingly unlimited power as it passes other vehicles on the highway.
-Yet its sound is very subtle, a high-tech mechanical note rather than the angry racket of a Corvette's V8.
-The 4.3-liter V8 produces 300 horsepower and 325 foot-pounds of torque.
+Yet its sound is subtle, a high-tech mechanical note rather than the angry racket of a Corvette's V8.
+The 4.3-liter V8 produces 300 horsepower and 325 pound-feet of torque.
 Strong low-rpm torque gives the GS 430 plenty of around-town cruising power, and allows it to sprint away from intersections.
 Lexus says it can turn the quarter mile in 14.2 seconds.
-It's a sophisticated engine with four camshafts (dohc), 32 valves, and variable valve timing, which allows it to deliver strong torque at low engine speeds, while providing healthy horsepower at higher speeds.
-In spite of its impressive acceleration, the GS 430 nets an EPA-rated 23 mpg on the highway and is certified as an Ultra Low Emissions Vehicle (ULEV).
+It's a sophisticated engine with four camshafts, 32 valves, and variable valve timing, which allows it to deliver strong torque at low engine speeds, while providing healthy horsepower at higher speeds.
+In spite of its impressive acceleration, the GS 430 earns an EPA Highway rating of 23 mpg and is certified as an Ultra Low Emissions Vehicle (ULEV).